Static, this, super & final keyword

 • The “super” keyword is a reference variable in java, used to refer parent class objects.

-• The super keyword can be used in three ways –
+• We can use the super keyword in three ways –

 • It is used when a derived class and base class has the same data members.
 There is a possibility of ambiguity in such a case.

-• This keyword can be used to refer to the immediate parent class instance variable.
+• This keyword helps us refer to the immediate parent class instance variable.

 • Eg – System.out.println(super.speed);

-• It is used when we want to call the parent class method, and parent & child class have same-named methods; then, to resolve ambiguity, we use the super keyword to invoke the immediate parent class method.
+• When we want to call the parent class method, and parent & child class have same-named methods; then, to resolve ambiguity, we use the super keyword to invoke the immediate parent class method.

 • E.g., super.message();

-• To invoke the immediate parent class constructor, it is used with a constructor.
+• To invoke the immediate parent class constructor, we can use it with a constructor.

 • It can call both parametric as well as non-parametric constructors depending upon the situation.